The process for importing your data into Power BI desktop remains the same.

-… Previously, the TuggerURL field would be filled in, followed by clicking on the Load button (image below).
+… You are likely to have previously, the TuggerURL field would be filled in, followed by clicking on the Load button (image below).
+If you haven't, please do so.

 Now, if you want your company logo to appear, copy it from your website and paste into the appropriate field.